 Op-ed published a few weeks later, Professor Ekow N. Tankah put it a little more starkly.
 “White heroin addicts get overdose treatment, rehabilitation and reincorporation, a system that will be there for them again and again and again,” argues Tankah.
 “Black drug users got jail cells and ‘Just Say No.’”

 The efforts being made to improve the treatment of addiction are inarguably positive changes.
 But Professor Tankah and Governor Kasich make fair points.
 The scope of addiction has reached beyond city alleys and poor neighborhoods, and found its way into wealthy, white suburbia.
 And sad as it is, it seems like that’s what it took to give the nation pause and begin talking about it in terms of treatment and assistance instead of crime and punishment.

 So while it is a good thing that the conversation has changed – few could argue with that – it’s also disappointing to see it polarized this way.

 Here at The Watershed, we’ve helped addicts from all walks of life.
 We’ve understood from day one what the nation seems to just now be coming to terms with: Incarceration isn’t a viable means of treatment.
 Addiction isn’t a moral failing.
 Addiction is a disease.
 And those struggling with it deserve help.

 No matter what your race is, no matter what your tax bracket is, if you’re dealing with an addiction, or if you’re looking for care to help a loved one who is, get the help you need.
 The Watershed can help.
 We’re here 24/7 and can take your call any time.
 Call today.
-1-800-861-1768.Tags: 2016 presidency, chris christie, disease of addiction
+1-800-861-1768.Tags: chris christie, disease of addiction